robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Points:**

-- "Let's add a new route under our `hello world` homepage."
+- Let's add a new route under our `Hello World` home page.
-- "Save your Python file.
-If we have our code right, our new page should return our JSON!"
+- Save your Python file.
+If we have our code right, our new page should return our JSON!
-- "Open your browser and first head to `localhost:5000`."
+- Open your browser and first head to `localhost:5000`.
-- "Then head to `localhost:5000/api`."
+- Then head to `localhost:5000/api`.
-- "It worked!
-Congratulations!"
+- It worked!
+Congratulations!

 </aside>